jonnonz1/nz-statute-book/acts/public/2005/misuse-of-drugs-amendment-act-2005.md

 **Enforcement powers**

 ### 56 Entry and inspection for purposes of ensuring compliance with this Part
-(1) An enforcement officer or a member of the police may enter a place, if he or she believes there is a restricted substance in that place, to—
+(1) An enforcement officer or a constable may enter a place, if he or she believes there is a restricted substance in that place, to—
   (a) find out whether this Part is being complied with in relation to that restricted substance:
   (b) find out the extent to which this Part is not being complied with in relation to that restricted substance:
   (c) exercise the powers given by section 58.
 (2) Subsection (1) does not apply to a dwellinghouse or other residential accommodation.
-(3) An enforcement officer or a member of the police who enters a place under subsection (1) may do any or all of the following things:
+(3) An enforcement officer or a constable who enters a place under subsection (1) may do any or all of the following things:
   (a) inspect the place:
   (b) take photographs or videos of the place:
   (c) copy any documents or records (of any kind) relating to a restricted substance:
   (d) exercise the powers given by section 58:
   (e) inspect any article or material (for example, advertising material and display signage) in relation to which a restriction or requirement is imposed by or under this Part.
-(4) Nothing in subsection (2) prevents an enforcement officer or a member of the police from entering a dwellinghouse or other residential accommodation and exercising the powers referred to in subsection (3)—
+(4) Nothing in subsection (2) prevents an enforcement officer or a constable from entering a dwellinghouse or other residential accommodation and exercising the powers referred to in subsection (3)—
   (a) under authority given by or under an enactment (including another section of this Part); or (b) with the occupier's consent.
-(5) An enforcement officer or a member of the police who is exercising powers under this section in respect of or in a place, must,—
-  (a) if a person in charge of the place is present on initial entry, identify himself or herself to the person in charge as an enforcement officer or a member of the police; and
+(5) An enforcement officer or a constable who is exercising powers under this section in respect of or in a place, must,— (a) if a person in charge of the place is present on initial entry, identify himself or herself to the person in charge as an enforcement officer or a constable; and
   (b) in the case of an enforcement officer who is asked by a person in charge to do so, produce to the person evidence of identity, his or her instrument of appointment as an enforcement officer, or both; and
   (c) explain to that person that the authority to enter is under this section.

 ### 57 Powers of entry and inspection if reasonable grounds to believe offence committed under this Part
-(1) An enforcement officer or a member of the police may enter a place if he or she has reasonable grounds to believe that— (a) there is a restricted substance in that place; and (b) an offence has been, is being, or will be committed under this Part in relation to that restricted substance in that place.
+(1) An enforcement officer or a constable may enter a place if he or she has reasonable grounds to believe that— (a) there is a restricted substance in that place; and (b) an offence has been, is being, or will be committed under this Part in relation to that restricted substance in that place.
 (2) Subsection (1) does not apply to a dwellinghouse or other residential accommodation.
-(3) An enforcement officer or a member of the police who enters a place under subsection (1) may do any or all of the following things:
+(3) An enforcement officer or a constable who enters a place under subsection (1) may do any or all of the following things:
   (a) inspect the place:
   (b) take photographs or videos of the place:
   (c) seize any restricted substance, document or record (of any kind), or other article relating to a restricted substance (for example, any advertising or labelling material):
   (d) copy any documents or records (of any kind) relating to the restricted substance:
   (e) exercise the powers given by section 58.
-(4) Nothing in subsection (2) prevents a member of the police from entering a dwellinghouse or other residential accommodation and exercising the powers referred to in subsection (3)—
+(4) Nothing in subsection (2) prevents a constable from entering a dwellinghouse or other residential accommodation and exercising the powers referred to in subsection (3)—
   (a) with the consent of an occupier; or
   (b) under authority given by or under an enactment (including another section of this Part, for example, pursuant to a warrant issued under subsection (5)).
-(5) A District Court Judge may issue to a member of the police a warrant to enter any part of a dwellinghouse or other residential accommodation, if satisfied that there are reasonable grounds for believing that—
+(5) A District Court Judge may issue to a constable a warrant to enter any part of a dwellinghouse or other residential accommodation, if satisfied that there are reasonable grounds for believing that—
   (a) there is a restricted substance in the dwellinghouse or residential accommodation; and (b) an offence has been, is being, or will be committed under this Part in relation to that restricted substance in that dwellinghouse or residential accommodation.
 (6) A warrant issued under subsection (5) must state a period during which the warrant may be executed, which must not exceed 14 days from the date of its issue.
-(7) An enforcement officer or a member of the police exercising powers under this section in respect of or in a place must,— (a) if a person in charge of the place is present on initial entry, identify himself or herself to the person in charge as an enforcement officer or a member of the police; and
+(7) An enforcement officer or a constable exercising powers under this section in respect of or in a place must,— (a) if a person in charge of the place is present on initial entry, identify himself or herself to the person in charge as an enforcement officer or a constable; and
   (b) in the case of an enforcement officer who is asked by a person in charge to do so, produce to the person evidence of identity, his or her instrument of appointment as an enforcement officer, or both; and
   (c) explain to that person that the authority to enter is under this section.

 ### 58 Requirement to give identifying information
-(1) Subsection (2) applies to an enforcement officer or a member of the police who at any time believes on reasonable grounds that within the previous 14 days a restricted substance was sold to a person under the age of 18 years in a place.
+(1) Subsection (2) applies to an enforcement officer or a constable who at any time believes on reasonable grounds that within the previous 14 days a restricted substance was sold to a person under the age of 18 years in a place.
-(2) An enforcement officer or a member of the police to whom this subsection applies may,— (a) if he or she believes on reasonable grounds that the person who sold the restricted substance is in the place, require that person to give the enforcement officer or a member of the police his or her name and address; and
+(2) An enforcement officer or a constable to whom this subsection applies may,— (a) if he or she believes on reasonable grounds that the person who sold the restricted substance is in the place, require that person to give the enforcement officer or a constable his or her name and address; and
-  (b) if the person who sold the restricted substance is not present, require any other person in the place who appears to be in charge of it or any part of it, to give the enforcement officer or a member of the police the name and address of (or, if the address is not within the person's knowledge, the name and any other identifying information within the person's knowledge relating to) the person the enforcement officer or a member of the police believes on reasonable grounds sold the restricted substance.
+  (b) if the person who sold the restricted substance is not present, require any other person in the place who appears to be in charge of it or any part of it, to give the enforcement officer or a constable the name and address of (or, if the address is not within the person's knowledge, the name and any other identifying information within the person's knowledge relating to) the person the enforcement officer or a constable believes on reasonable grounds sold the restricted substance.
-(3) An enforcement officer or a member of the police who suspects that a person is under the age of 17 years must not under subsection (2)(a) require the person to give the enforcement officer or member of the police his or her name and address unless—
+(3) An enforcement officer or a constable who suspects that a person is under the age of 17 years must not under subsection (2)(a) require the person to give the enforcement officer or constable his or her name and address unless—
   (a) there is no other person in the place concerned who appears to be in charge of it; or (b) there is another person in the place who appears to be in charge of it, but the enforcement officer suspects that that person is also under the age of 17 years.
-(4) An enforcement officer or a member of the police who suspects that a person is under the age of 17 years must not under subsection (2)(b) require the person to give the enforcement officer or a member of the police the name and address of (or name and other identifying information relating to) any other person if the other person is in the place concerned and appears to be of or over the age of 17 years.
+(4) An enforcement officer or a constable who suspects that a person is under the age of 17 years must not under subsection (2)(b) require the person to give the enforcement officer or a constable the name and address of (or name and other identifying information relating to) any other person if the other person is in the place concerned and appears to be of or over the age of 17 years.
-(5) The powers given by this section must be used only for, and only to the extent necessary for, finding out the name and address of (or, if the address is not within the knowledge of the person asked, the name and any other identifying information within the person's knowledge relating to) a person the enforcement officer or member of the police concerned believes to have sold a restricted substance to a person under the age of 18 years.
+(5) The powers given by this section must be used only for, and only to the extent necessary for, finding out the name and address of (or, if the address is not within the knowledge of the person asked, the name and any other identifying information within the person's knowledge relating to) a person the enforcement officer or constable concerned believes to have sold a restricted substance to a person under the age of 18 years.

-### 59 Information laid under this Part
+### 59 Time for filing charging document under this Part
-(1) An information in respect of an offence against this Part may be laid at any time within 1 year after the time the matter it relates to arose.
+Despite anything to the contrary in section 25 of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Part ends on the date that is 12 months after the date on which the offence was committed.
-(2) Subsection (1) overrides section 14 of the Summary Proceedings Act 1957.

 **Offences relating to enforcement**

-### 60 Offence to obstruct enforcement officer or member of police under this Part
+### 60 Offence to obstruct enforcement officer or constable under this Part
-(1) A person who obstructs an enforcement officer or a member of the police in the execution of any power or duty under this Part commits an offence.
+(1) A person who obstructs an enforcement officer or a constable in the execution of any power or duty under this Part commits an offence.
-(2) Every person who commits an offence under subsection (1) is liable on summary conviction to a fine not exceeding $1,000.
+(2) Every person who commits an offence under subsection (1) is liable on conviction to a fine not exceeding $1,000.

-### 61 Offence to make false statement to enforcement officer or member of police under this Part
+### 61 Offence to make false statement to enforcement officer or constable under this Part
 (1) A person commits an offence if—
-  (a) he or she makes a declaration or statement to an enforcement officer or a member of the police executing any power or fulfilling any duty under this Part; and
+  (a) he or she makes a declaration or statement to an enforcement officer or a constable executing any power or fulfilling any duty under this Part; and
   (b) he or she knows that the declaration or statement is false.
-(2) Every person who commits an offence under subsection (1) is liable on summary conviction to a fine not exceeding $1,000.
+(2) Every person who commits an offence under subsection (1) is liable on conviction to a fine not exceeding $1,000.

 **Regulations**